Interferon gamma: Potential use in immunotherapy

-IFN-γ increases an anti-proliferative state in cancer cells, while upregulating MHC I and MHC II expression, which increases immunorecognition and removal of pathogenic cells.
-IFN-γ also reduces metastasis in tumors by upregulating fibronectin, which negatively impacts tumor architecture.
+IFNG increases an anti-proliferative state in cancer cells, while upregulating MHC I and MHC II expression, which increases immunorecognition and removal of pathogenic cells.
+IFNG also reduces metastasis in tumors by upregulating fibronectin, which negatively impacts tumor architecture.
+Increased IFNG mRNA levels in tumors at diagnosis has been associated to better responses to immunotherapy.

 Cancer immunotherapy

 The goal of cancer immunotherapy is to trigger an immune response by the patient's immune cells to attack and kill malignant (cancer-causing) tumor cells.
 Type II IFN deficiency has been linked to several types of cancer, including B-cell lymphoma and lung cancer.
 Furthermore, it has been found that in patients receiving the drug durvalumab to treat non-small cell lung carcinoma and transitional cell carcinoma had higher response rates to the drug, and the drug stunted the progression of both types of cancer for a longer duration of time.
 Thus, promoting the upregulation of type II IFN has been proven to be a crucial part in creating effective cancer immunotherapy treatments.

-IFN-γ is not approved yet for the treatment in any cancer immunotherapy.
-However, improved survival was observed when IFN-γ was administrated to patients with bladder carcinoma and melanoma cancers.
+IFNG is not approved yet for the treatment in any cancer immunotherapy.
+However, improved survival was observed when IFNG was administered to patients with bladder carcinoma and melanoma cancers.
 The most promising result was achieved in patients with stage 2 and 3 of ovarian carcinoma.
 On the contrary, it was stressed: "Interferon-γ secreted by CD8-positive lymphocytes upregulates PD-L1 on ovarian cancer cells and promotes tumour growth."
-The in vitro study of IFN-γ in cancer cells is more extensive and results indicate anti-proliferative activity of IFN-γ leading to the growth inhibition or cell death, generally induced by apoptosis but sometimes by autophagy.
-In addition, it has been reported that mammalian glycosylation of recombinant human IFN-γ, expressed in HEK293, improves its therapeutic efficacy compared to the unglycosylated form that is expressed in E. coli.
+The in vitro study of IFNG in cancer cells is more extensive and results indicate anti-proliferative activity of IFNG leading to the growth inhibition or cell death, generally induced by apoptosis but sometimes by autophagy.
+In addition, it has been reported that mammalian glycosylation of recombinant human IFNG, expressed in HEK293, improves its therapeutic efficacy compared to the unglycosylated form that is expressed in E. coli.